devusSs/steamquery/README.md

 Successful output should look like this:
 ![output.jpg](./docs/exoutput.png)

-Errors will usually be self-explainatory.
+Errors will usually be self-explanatory.
 Any weird errors may require the use of [Google](https://google.com) or [creating an issue](https://github.com/devusSs/steamquery/issues) on Github.

 ## Further features (soonTM)